Dungeon-CampusMinden/Dungeon/escape-room/doc/sources/nicholson2015meaningful.md

     - compete against others
     - mastery (SDT)

-Dort werden auch 6 Fragen aufgestellt, die bei der Orientierung helfen sollen.
+Dort werden auch 6 Fragen aufgestellt, die bei der Orientierung helfen sollen:

+- What are the core Play elements in the gamification system?
+- How can Exposition be used to help players connect the game activities to the real world?
+- How are the players given a Choice of activities?
+- What ways can the players be provided with Information about their actions?
+- How can the players become Engaged with each other?
+- How do players Reflect upon what they have done?